How to Trade EUR/JPY Successfully

 The European Union and the Euro

-The EU, or European Union, represents the world’s largest economic region with a GDP of more than $13 trillion.
+The European Union, or EU, represents the world’s largest economic region with a GDP of more than $13 trillion.
 Like the United States, the economy of the European Union has a heavy focus on the service industry, although a larger proportion of their GDP is represented by manufacturing than is found in the American economy.
-Overall, when EU economic activity is strong, the Euro currency will gather in strength, with weakening of the Euro taking place whenever the EU sees a slow down in its economy.
-The Euro is a unique currency in the financial markets as it represents more than one country.
-The European area covered by the EUR currency is known as the Eurozone or the European and Economic Monetary Union (EMU).
-The single currency applies to no less than 16 countries within the Eurozone with the current members being:
+Overall, when EU economic activity is strong, the Euro currency will gather in strength, with weakening of the Euro taking place whenever the EU sees a slowdown in its economy.
+The Euro is a unique currency in the financial markets in that it represents more than one country.
+The European area covered by the EUR currency is known as the Eurozone, or the European Economic and Monetary Union (EMU).
+The single currency applies to no less than 16 countries within the Eurozone, with the current members being

 - The Netherlands

 Naturally, there are occasional disagreements between the different countries’ governments within the EU over the future direction of the union and its policies over economic issues.
 During these periods, there is generally a weakening in the Euro.

 Which Factors Affect Trading of the EUR/JPY Pair?

 There are numerous factors that come into play to affect the relationship between the Japanese Yen and the Euro.
 These include the following:

 - The economies of Japan and the Eurozone – The interaction between this currency pair will function in correspondence to the Eurozone’s relationship with the Japanese economy, and also in a minor way to the rest of Asia’s economy in relation to Europe.
 Economic instability within Europe will see a rise in the Yen, whereas when the reverse is true, the Euro will be stronger.

 - The balance of imports and exports in Japan – Japan is a key world exporter of goods, and therefore how effective its trading is will always be important when trading this currency.